 1. One Supreme Reality – Ek Onkar ੴ

 Ek Onkar literally means, ‘God is One’.
-Guru Nanak Dev is known for his spiritual, social and ideological beliefs.
-In very young age, he started challenging the societal laws and rules.
-When he formed Sikhism, he emphasized in One God.
+Guru Nanak Dev is known for his spiritual, social, and ideological beliefs.
+At a very young age, he started challenging societal laws and rules.
+When he formed Sikhism, he emphasized One God.
+The importance of the teachings of Guru Nanak Dev Ji is to believe in your good karma and ONE higher power.

 To read more on Guru Nanak Dev Ji’s birth story, click here.